stephen-moyer/Facet/README.md

 Facetting is the process of defining **focused views** of a larger model at compile time.

-Instead of manually writing separate DTOs, mappers, and projections, **Facet** allows you to declare what you want to keep, and generates everything else.
+Instead of manually writing separate DTOs, mappers, and projections, **Facet** allows you to declare what you want, and generates everything else.
-It generates partial classes, records, structs, or record structs with constructors, LINQ projections, and even supports custom mappings, all at compile time, with zero runtime cost.
+Generate classes, records, structs, or record structs with constructors, LINQ projections, and even supports custom mappings, all at compile time, with zero runtime cost.

 You can think of it like **carving out a specific facet** of a gem: